 tissot prx 2025

 The Junghans Max Bill Automatic (Ref.
-027/4007.04) is a standout among affordable luxury watches that combine timeless design, mechanical performance, and Bauhaus heritage.
-Priced just under $1,000, it offers exceptional value in the market of entry-level watches—particularly for those who prioritize minimalist aesthetics and design integrity.
+027/4007.04) stands out among affordable luxury watches that combine timeless design, mechanical performance, and genuine Bauhaus heritage.
+Priced just under $1,000, it delivers exceptional value for anyone who prioritizes minimalist aesthetics and design integrity.

-First introduced in the 1960s and continuously refined ever since, the Max Bill Automatic is a direct descendant of a collaboration between Junghans and Max Bill, a renowned Swiss designer, architect, and student of Bauhaus founder Walter Gropius.
+First introduced in the 1960s and continuously refined since, the Max Bill Automatic traces its lineage to a collaboration between Junghans and Max Bill, a renowned Swiss designer, architect, and student of Bauhaus founder Walter Gropius.

-This connection gives the watch significant cultural and historical value, elevating it beyond simple design to an object of functional art.
+That connection gives the watch cultural and historical weight that elevates it beyond a simple timepiece — this is a functional object of art.

-At its core, the watch is powered by the J800.1 automatic movement, based on the Swiss ETA 2824-2.
-Modified by Junghans for improved regulation, it offers a 38-hour power reserve, robust accuracy, and a reliable performance history.
-The movement is concealed behind a solid case back, in keeping with the Bauhaus ethos of form following function.
+At its core, the watch runs on the J800.1 automatic movement, based on the Swiss ETA 2824-2.
+Modified by Junghans for improved regulation, it offers a 38-hour power reserve, solid accuracy, and a reliable performance history.
+The movement sits behind a solid case back, in keeping with the Bauhaus philosophy of form following function.

-The visual presentation is what makes this model a favorite among collectors seeking investment watches with genuine design heritage.
-The 38mm stainless steel case houses a dial that’s clean, uncluttered, and unmistakably Bauhaus: minimalist indices, ultra-slim hands, and a balanced layout.
-The dial is protected by a domed plexiglass crystal with a SICRALAN coating, which increases scratch resistance without losing its vintage charm.
+The visual presentation is what draws collectors who care about design heritage.
+The 38mm stainless steel case houses a dial that’s clean, uncluttered, and unmistakably Bauhaus — minimalist indices, ultra-slim hands, and a perfectly balanced layout.
+A domed plexiglass crystal with SICRALAN coating increases scratch resistance while preserving its vintage charm.

-At a retail price of approximately $995, it represents one of the best values in the category of affordable watches with value retention.
-Older models and limited editions have appreciated steadily in the pre-owned market, with some selling for $1,200 or more, particularly when in mint condition or accompanied by original packaging.
+At a retail price of around $995, this is one of the best-value options in the category of affordable watches with strong value retention.
+Older models and limited editions have appreciated steadily in the pre-owned market, with some selling for $1,200 or more, particularly in mint condition or with original packaging.

 FeatureSpecification